cloud-quinn/TrustPilotLinks/README.md

 Alternatively, you can enter all of this information into the form to generate unique links one at a time.

-To start, run the solution locally and append /Home/Index to the address bar.

                                        Originally written by Cloud Quinn
                            Currently maintained by Cloud Quinn (cquinn@totallymoney.com)